Mount Berlin

-The volcano began erupting during the Pliocene and was active into the late Pleistocene-Holocene.
-Several tephra layers encountered in ice cores all over Antarctica - but in particular at Mount Moulton - have been linked to Mount Berlin, which is the most important source of such tephras in the region.
-The tephra layers were formed by explosive eruptions/Plinian eruptions that generated high eruption columns.
+The volcano began erupting during the Pliocene and was active into the late Pleistocene and the Holocene.
+Several tephra layers encountered in ice cores all over Antarctica – but in particular at Mount Moulton – have been linked to Mount Berlin, which is the most important source of such tephras in the region.
+The tephra layers were formed by explosive eruptions that generated high eruption columns.
 Presently, fumarolic activity occurs at Mount Berlin and forms ice towers from freezing steam.

 Geography and geomorphology

 Mount Berlin lies in Marie Byrd Land, West Antarctica, 100 km inland from the Hobbs Coast of the Amundsen Sea.
-The volcano was studied during field trips in December 1940, November 1967, November-December 1977 and 1994–1995.
-The volcano is named after Leonard M. Berlin, who led the 1940 research visit to the mountain.
+The volcano was studied during field trips in December 1940, November 1967, November–December 1977 and 1994–1995.
+It is named after Leonard M. Berlin, who led the 1940 research visit to the mountain.